zcode-glitch/multipython/README.md

-# 🚀 Project Name
+# 🚀 Multi Python Terminal

-> Short and clear one-liner description
+> I present one of the codes that I have created to make it easier for users so they don't get bored.

 ## 📌 Features
 - ✅ Game FindHamster